GreptimeTeam/docs/docs/nightly/en/user-guide/operations/configuration.md

 - Environment variables
 - Default values

-For any settings not explicitly configured, the system will assign default values.
+For any settings that not configured, GreptimeDB will assign default values.

 ## Greptime command line options